Felipe Santana: Schalke 04

 On 28 May 2013, FC Schalke 04 confirmed that Felipe Santana had signed a contract with them until 30 June 2016, with the transfer fee was reported by media as €1,000,000 at the time.
-Upon joining the club, he was assigned a number 5 shirt, previously worn by Marcelo Bordon.
+Upon joining the club, he was assigned the number 5 shirt, previously worn by Marcelo Bordon.
 Schalke 04 were monitoring Santana's situation three months before making a move.

-He made his debut for the club, starting the whole game, in a 4–0 loss against Wolfsburg on 17 August 2013.
+He made his debut for the club, playing the whole game, in a 4–0 loss against Wolfsburg on 17 August 2013.
 In a match against PAOK in the second leg of the UEFA Champions League play–off round, Santana started the whole game and helped Schalke 04 beat the opposition team 3–2 to advance to the group stage.
 Since joining the club, he found himself in and out of the first team, competing a place in the centre–back position.
 Santana then helped Schalke 04 keep three consecutive clean sheets between 15 December 2013 and 26 January 2014.
 This was followed up when he scored his first goal for the club, in a 2–1 win over Wolfsburg on 1 February 2014.
 However, Santana suffered a torn muscle fibre while training and this sidelined him out a month.
 He didn't make his return to the first team against Eintracht Frankfurt on 11 April 2014, coming on as an 82nd-minute substitute, in a 2–0 win.
 However, in a match against Freiburg on 3 May 2014, Santana was sent–off for a second bookable offence, as Schalke 04 won 2–0 to qualify for the UEFA Champions League next season.
 At the end of the 2013–14 season, he went on to make twenty–six appearances and scoring once in all competitions.